Accidents of kitesurfing. Okay, definitely it sounds scary, nobody wants to suffer a kitesurfing accident.

-Yesterday I fell.
-Probably many people fall every day, nothing happens most of times.
 But yesterday I fell while kitesurfing.
-I did not lose control of the kite by miracle, so it was not the big accident, but … it could have been.
+I did not lose control of the kite, it was not the big accident, but it could have been.

-The wind wasn’t barely reaching 6 knots on the shore, and perhaps 100 meters further out, 8 knots and sometimes a little more but not even reaching 10 kts.
-So, for lack of prevision as I approached so much to the shore … I became enmeshed.
+The wind wasn’t barely reaching 6 knots on the shore, and perhaps 100 meters further out, 8 knots and sometimes 10 kts.
+So, for my lack of prevision as I approached too much the shore … got stuck and hurted lightly my ankle

 Kitesurfing “almost accident”

-I stood up, surprised … and humiliated, no way to deny it, I walked a few meters offshore and went back kitesurfing towards where I had come, upwind and avoiding “the human pine trees” until, thanks to my Flysurfer L board and my incredible Sonic FR 15 I gained high enough on my track again to keep my session 100 meters from the shore, enjoying the 2 extra knots that blew on the outside.
+I stood up, surprised … and humiliated.
+I walked a few meters, got back again on two palms of water and start ridin g kitesurfing towards where I had come, upwind and avoiding “the human pine trees” thanks to my Flysurfer L board 160×44 cms and my incredible Sonic FR 15 mts I gained high enough on my track in a couple of minutes to kept my session, this time not getting closer anymore to the 100 meters invisible line from the beach anymore but enjoying the 2 extra knots that were blowing on the outside.

 1 / ..
-Because what happened to me, could happen to anyone but maybe with less luck: loss of control of the kite and finish crashing it on the road or as a lesser problem, controlling the kite in extremis, but twisting badly your ankle or … breaking your clavicle.
+Because what happened to me, could happen to anyone but maybe with less luck: loss of control of the kite and finish crashing it on the road, which is not so far from where we start our rides or as a lesser problem, being able of controlling the kite in extremis, but twisting badly my ankle.